david-wei-01001/david-wei-01001/README.md

 - 😄 **Pronouns:** He/Him
 - ⚡ **Fun fact:** When I'm not coding or buried in textbooks, you'll find me lost in the world of books 📚 and cooking 🍳.

-### Skills:
-- Python, Java, C, C#, Matlab, R
-- Proficient in Pytorch, TensorFlow, Unity
-- Experience with prompt design and runtime deployment of chatGPT/Gemini/LlaMa
-- Experience with GPU programming
+#Skills: 🛠️
+Programming Languages: Expertise in Python 🐍, Java ☕, C/C++ ➕, C# 🔷, Matlab 🔢, and R 📊.
+Machine Learning & Data Science Tools: Proficient in PyTorch 🔥, TensorFlow 🧠, NumPy 🔢, SciPy 📈, and have hands-on experience with Unity 🎮 for simulations.
+Software & Environment: Skilled in using UNIX 🐧, Docker 🐳 for containerization, and adept at working within Google Vertex AI ☁️ cloud environment.
+Robotics and Simulation: Extensive experience with robotics software including MoveIt 🤖, ROS 🌹, and Unity Robotics Hub 🎮, enhancing capabilities in robotics applications.
+AI & Large Language Models: Practical experience in prompt design and runtime deployment with cutting-edge models like ChatGPT 💬, Gemini 🌟, and LLaMa 🦙.
+Advanced Computing: Knowledgeable in GPU programming 🖥️, harnessing the power of graphics processing for complex computations and accelerated processing.
 Looking forward to connecting with fellow tech enthusiasts and creators.
 Let's innovate and make a difference together!